-- Most construction material used in the industries are imported and those manufactured locally are on import based raw materials.
+- > Most construction material used in the industries are imported and those manufactured locally are on import based raw materials.
 Examples are:

 - > Steel Rebars

 - Copper Cables & Conductor

 - Cement (Imported Coal)

 - > Aluminum

-- Quality- Material Specifications are not standardized.
+- ➤ Quality- Material Specifications are not standardized.

 - > Lack of data

-- > Absence of framework for escalation in the cost of major materials.

 THE WAY FORWARD